fbpx

 • They have a long, narrow tongue, which they use to lap up flower nectar and honey from beehives.

 • Kinkajous are essential pollinators.
-They catch the pollen of flowers on their face ad spread it as they go from flower to flower, drinking the nectar.
+They catch the pollen of flowers on their faces and spread it as they go from flower to flower, drinking the nectar.

-• They can turn their feet in the opposite direction and run backward just as swiftly as running forwards!
-They also have long prehensile tails that aid them in climbing through trees.
+• They can turn their feet in the opposite direction and run backward as swiftly as forwards!
+They also have long, prehensile tails that aid them in climbing through trees.

 Kusimanse